 How long have you been trying to lose weight and keep it off?
 Perhaps like many of us you have tried diets, slimming clubs, gyms and more only to lose weight and put it back on.
 I know how this feels.
 I spent many years like a hamster on a wheel going round this cycle.
-Diets rarely work long term, you can feel deprived and constantly exerting willpower is exhausting.
-For most of us this can’t be sustained.
+Diets rarely work long term, you can feel deprived and constantly exerting willpower is exhausting, for most of us this can’t be sustained.
 Using mind power instead of willpower I have dropped 3 dress sizes easily and naturally and my clients have had similar results.

-Weight gain isn’t just about overeating or under exercising, there are often emotional and social reasons behind it.
+Here are the facts weight gain isn’t just about overeating or under exercising, there are often emotional and social reasons behind it.
 We might eat or drink as a reward after a hard day’s work or as a comfort for feelings of stress, loneliness etc. It might be due to boredom or habits ingrained since childhood.
 Cravings can also be powerfully emotionally charged.
 Diets and willpower alone don’t really address this, so no wonder they rarely last!

 Now here’s the big question since diets and willpower rarely work long term, what does work?

 Users have described it as a ‘mind-set shift’, where they exercised or ate healthily because they wanted to, rather than feeling they had to when I talk to clients, friends and colleagues or even consider myself, I am struck by the fact that most of us know what we need to do to lose excess weight.
 So it’s rarely about discovering the right method, rather it’s about getting and maintaining the motivation and confidence to eat less or differently and to exercise a bit more, then being able to keep it going, even in the face of challenges.
 What’s your take on that?
 Do you find it hard to become and stay motivated too?

 Here are the proven facts research published by the University of Plymouth and Queensland University of Technology showed that overweight people who used a new motivational intervention called Functional Imagery Training (FIT) lost an average of five times more weight than those using motivational talking therapy alone.
 In addition, users lost 4.3cm more around their waist circumference in six months – and continued to lose weight after the intervention had finished.

 It is a new way of supporting behaviour change by strengthening motivation.
 It uses particular counselling techniques to help people think about their most important goals, and mental imagery exercises to strengthen desire for those goals.
 It teaches self-management techniques so individuals become their own therapist and continue losing weight by themselves.
 FIT aims to produce a ‘mind-set shift’ where individuals exercise or eat healthily because they want to, not because they have to.
 You can read more about the research here https://www.plymouth.ac.uk/news/weight-loss-can-be-boosted-fivefold-thanks-to-novel-mental-imagery-technique-research-shows